SIDN/ietf-wg-rpp-charter/rpp-charter.md

 This working group is tasked with creating a series of specifications to be known collectively as RESTful Provisioning Protocol (RPP).
-These specifications will specifically target modern, RESTful software development methodologies as well as scalable infrastructure as is commonly found in cloud and on-premises stateless, serverless, containerized and virtual application clustering technologies.
+These specifications will specifically target RESTful software development methodologies as well as scalable infrastructure as is commonly found in cloud and on-premises stateless, serverless, containerized and virtual application clustering technologies.